gracehall-105/mobile-shell/lovable-mobile-setup-prompt.md

-Set up this Lovable React app to run as a native mobile app using Capacitor so it can be distributed on iOS and Android.
+Set up this Lovable React app so it can run as an installable iOS and Android mobile app using Capacitor.

 Follow these requirements carefully.

 1. Install Capacitor

-Add the following dependencies to the project:

-@capacitor/core
-@capacitor/cli
-@capacitor/ios
-@capacitor/android
+Install the required dependencies:

+npm install @capacitor/core @capacitor/cli @capacitor/ios @capacitor/android

 Update package.json accordingly.

 2. Initialize Capacitor

-Create a capacitor.config.ts file with this structure:
+Create a capacitor.config.ts file with this configuration structure:

-- appId: use a placeholder like "com.yourcompany.appname"
+appId: use a placeholder like "com.yourcompany.appname"
-- appName: use the project name
+appName: use the project name
-- webDir: "dist"
+webDir: "dist"
-- bundledWebRuntime: false
+bundledWebRuntime: false

-Do NOT hardcode a specific company or domain.
+Do NOT hardcode a real company or domain.

 3. Development Hot Reload

-Add an optional Capacitor server configuration that allows hot reload during development.
+Add an optional Capacitor server configuration to allow hot reload during development.

-The URL should be a placeholder such as:
+Use a placeholder URL such as:

 https://your-app-name.lovable.app

-This should be clearly marked as a value the builder must update.
+Clearly mark this as something the builder must update.

 4. Mobile Build Scripts

-Add scripts to package.json for mobile builds:
+Add the following scripts to package.json:

 cap:sync
 cap:ios
 cap:android

-Ensure these scripts run:
+Ensure they run:

 npx cap sync
 npx cap run ios
 npx cap run android

 5. GitHub-Friendly Setup

-Ensure the repository includes:
+Ensure the repository contains:

 capacitor.config.ts
 package.json updates
 mobile build scripts

-Do NOT generate ios/ or android/ folders yet because those are created locally with:
+Do NOT generate ios/ or android/ folders yet.

+These should be created locally with:

 npx cap add ios
 npx cap add android

 6. Optional Mobile UX Improvements

-Add optional improvements that make the app feel more native:
+Add optional improvements that make the UI feel mobile-friendly:

-- System-safe font stack
+- system-safe font stack
-- Platform spacing conventions
+- touch-friendly spacing
-- Touch-friendly layout
-- Safe area handling for iOS
+- safe area handling for iOS

-These should not break the web version.
+These improvements must not break the web version.

 7. Documentation

 Create a README section titled:

-"Running as a Mobile App"
+Running as a Mobile App

-Include instructions:
+Include these instructions:

 npm install
 npm run build
 npx cap add ios
 npx cap add android
 npx cap sync
 npx cap run ios
 npx cap run android

 Important:
-This setup should work for any Lovable React project without requiring custom infrastructure.
+This configuration should work for any Lovable React project without requiring custom infrastructure.